Year of Call: 2008

 Arbitration & Mediation | Clinical Negligence | Human Rights | Personal Injury | Professional Discipline

 Acted in multiple catastrophic birth, brain and spinal injury cases including contested High Court quantum trial of Totham.
 Author of Personal Injury Schedules: Calculating Damages (4th edition - pub.2018) - leading practitioner text on damages.

-Catriona specialises in clinical negligence and has developed a substantial practice encompassing the whole range of liability and quantum work across this area.
+Catriona specialises in clinical negligence encompassing the whole range of liability and quantum work across this area.

 She has particular expertise in quantum and has acted as junior in multiple maximum severity spinal and brain injury cases (including birth injury and later onset), including the contested High Court trial of Totham.